techandsoftware/teletext/README.md

 For reference, the code charts are on (Wikipedia)[https://en.wikipedia.org/wiki/Teletext_character_set], however the character codepoints there don't necessarily match the tables in this codebase (see `src/data/characterEncodings.json`).
 The control codes for characters 0 to 1f are used for attributes - see the Attributes section below.

+## setSecondG0Charset(charset, withUpdate)

+Sets the second g0 character set.
+This is used with Attributes.ESC (character code 1b) to switch between the default g0 character set and the second g0 character set.
+The parameters are the same as for `setDefaultG0Charset`.

 ## setPageRows([strings])

 Display the content in the strings.
 Array of up to 25 elements.
 Each element is a string up to 40 characters.
 This is used to set the contents of the whole screen.